FelipenerySilva/Analytics-for-Business-Intelligence-/README.md

-# Analytics for Business
+# Data Analytics for Business Intelligence

- Repository containing a project in R of Data Analytics exercises questions for Business.<br>
+ Repository containing a project in R of Data Analytics exercises questions for Business Intelligence.<br>

- The project was part of my Analytics for Business course from the University of Newcastle (Uon) Master of Data Science Degree.
+ The project was part of my Analytics for Business Intelligence course from the University of Newcastle (Uon) Master of Data Science Degree.
 Presented in the form of RMarkdown.

  ##  Question 1<br>